bg-write/candyfloss-flask/README.md

 #### Find and Test the RSS URLs

-I first find a working RSS feed for a publication.
-If a website doesn't promote its own RSS, I can find it most of the time by typing "`/rss`" or "`/feed`" at the end of a URL, or I use Google's "RSS Subscription Extension" Chrome plugin.
+I first find a publication's working RSS feed.
+If a website doesn't promote its RSS, I can find it by typing "`/rss`" or "`/feed`" at the end of a URL, or I use Google's "RSS Subscription Extension" Chrome plugin.

 > To publications that make their RSS feeds easy to find: Thank you!

 #### Create a Publication's Feed

-Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS for each publication.
+Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS.
 This is done in three parts:

-**"Get" the soup**: make my GET request using requests, Beautiful Soup, and lxml (for when RSS isn't available):
+**"Get" the soup**: make my GET request:

 ```python
 def get_soup():